Common Sense Media Review

 Is It Any Good?

-This is an extraordinary story, and it has been made into an extraordinary movie.
-Crowe is, as always, simply magnificent in a role that would provide irresistible temptation for showboating for most actors.
-There are superb performances by everyone in the cast, including Connelly (an Oscar-winner for Best Supporting Actress), Paul Bettany, Ed Harris, Christopher Plummer, Judd Hirsch, and a dozen others.
+This is an extraordinary true story, and it's been made into an extraordinary movie.
+In A Beautiful Mind, Crowe is magnificent in a role that would provide irresistible temptation for showboating for most actors.
+There are superb performances by everyone in the cast, including Connelly (an Oscar winner for Best Supporting Actress), Paul Bettany, Ed Harris, Christopher Plummer, Judd Hirsch, and a dozen others.

-What is really special here is the way that screenwriter Akiva Goldman and director Ron Howard have found a way to present both Nash's genius and his mental illness in such compelling, cinematic, and accessible terms.
-Both in essence become characters in the story as we go inside his head and wonder with Nash what to believe.
-This is what makes the movie more than a disease-of-the-week special with color-by- numbers "heartwarming" moments of triumph over adversity.
-This is what makes the movie itself a true work of art.
+What's really special here is the way that screenwriter Akiva Goldman and director Ron Howard present both Nash's genius and his mental illness in such compelling, cinematic terms.
+Both, in essence, become characters in the story as viewers go inside his head and wonder with Nash what to believe.
+This is what makes the movie more than a disease-of-the-week special with color-by-numbers "heartwarming" moments of triumph over adversity.
+At the same time, the film is still a Hollywood interpretation of real-life Nash's story—one that some viewers, particularly those with lived experience of mental illness, may find overly glamorized.

 Talk to Your Kids About ...